ELITE FITNESS

 She’s not joking.

-Last week, I stumbled like a zombie down the stairs, into the kitchen and fired up the espresso machine.
-Then I did a few morning exercises – including marches, planks and backwards walking (eyes closed).
-It demanded my FULL focus to keep my balance – especially with a wandering cat nearby.
+Many mornings, I stumble down the stairs like a zombie.
+Then go into the kitchen and fire up the espresso machine.
+While I wait for coffee to brew, I do a few exercises in the living room - including marches, front planks and backwards walking (with eyes closed).
+In my sleepy state, it requires my full focus to keep my balance - especially with a wandering cat nearby.

-Backwards walking in one of my favorite ways to fire up the nervous system in the morning (before the Café Bustelo kicks in).
+But backwards walking is one of my favorite ways to fire up my nervous system and wake-up in the morning (before the Café Bustelo kicks in).

-People do this strange exercise for many reasons though:
+People do this unconventional exercise for many reasons though:

 • Some physical, some spiritual.